Collagen

 - jelly.

-Collagen deficiency
+Collagen Deficiency

 Collagen is constantly formed and degraded in the extracellular space.
 In the synthesis of collagen, an important role is played by, among others, insulin, estrogens and thyroid hormones.